tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

-When data plane NRP mode is employed, the NRP ingress nodes are responsible for adding a suitable FAS onto packets that belong to specific Slice-Flow Aggregate.
-In addition, edge nodes may mark the corresponding Diffserv CS to differentiate between different types of traffic carried over the same Slice-Flow Aggregate.
+When data plane NRP mode is employed, the NRP ingress nodes are responsible for adding a suitable FAS onto packets that belong to specific Slice-Flow Aggregate, and the corresponding Diffserv CS for differentiating between different types of traffic carried within the same Slice-Flow Aggregate.

 ### Network Resource Partition Interior Nodes